Invalid email address

 2. Content insights

-Beyond that, look for commonalities within the content that is performing best.
+Highlight the social media content that generated the most impact.
+Look for commonalities.
 What do you notice that can be shared with influencers to inspire all of them to perform better for your brand?

 3. Influencer performance and insights

-How can you continue working with your best influencers?
-Once influencers show their love by posting about your brand, Cody Wittick of Kynship recommends inviting them into your affiliate program.
+Once influencers show their love for the brand by sharing content, Cody Wittick of Kynship recommends inviting them into your affiliate program.

 4. Social platform performance